jmaddencom/dmarc-from-milter/README.md

         -o milter_default_action=reject
     ```
 1. Verify outbound mail is properly filtered.
 See `smtp.rb` for an example test.
-1. Point the outbound mail process you'd like filtered at 127.0.0.1:2525
+1. Configure the outbound mail process you'd like filtered at this new smtpd on 127.0.0.1:2525.

 # Running tests
 You might also run the test suite to ensure things are working at least on the surface: `rake test`